 There is a lot of history, conflict and politics within Spain.
-We won’t be going into that here, I want to focus on all the positive things that each area of Spain offers.
+We won’t be going into that here, I want to focus on all the positive things that each area of Spain offers to visitors.

 This guide will cover the main tourist attractions, the terrain, weather, local traditions and food within each regions of Spain.
 Helping you plan your travels to Spain or research for your holiday.
 It’s a quick guide because it will be just a few paragraphs on each region.

 I say this a lot but I love how each region of Spain is so different to the next.
 It makes every area a unique and exciting place to explore.

 There are 17 different regions of Spain, officially called the autonomous communities of Spain.
 Each community is then divided into provinces.
 This guide will help you to quickly learn a little about each and understand how and why each region of Spain is so different.